The Alkani Cold Brew Coffee Maker – Review and Tutorial

 #6 Completing the Brew

 When you remove the filter, some coffee will leak, so do this step at your sink.
-Place the filter in your sink and then either serve or store the finished coffee in the refrigerator.
-Later you can go back and empty the coffee grounds into a compost bin.
+Place the filter in your sink and serve or store the finished coffee in the refrigerator.
+Later, you can empty the coffee grounds into a compost bin.
 The only step left is to clean your equipment so it is ready for the next brew.

 Alkani vs Home and Above (Battle of the Cold Brew Coffee Makers)

-- Home and Above uses a thicker more sturdy metal filter.
+2. Home and Above uses a thicker, more sturdy metal filter.

-- Both units have a slight opening that exposes the coffee to the air, but that opening is very small for both.
-If this is a concern, place a plastic bag or plastic wrap over the opening during brewing.
-Also because both units are not watertight at the opening, resist the urge to shake the brewer to accelerate the brewing or if you do, cover the top and agitate it slowly.
+3. Both units have a slight opening that exposes the coffee to the air, but that opening is very small for both.
+If this concerns you, place a plastic bag or wrap over the opening during brewing.
+Also, because both units are not watertight at the opening, resist the urge to shake the brewer to accelerate the brewing, or if you do, cover the top and agitate it slowly.

-- If you use the container to store your coffee, the Alkani will take up more space horizontally (wider), and the Home and Above will use more space vertically (taller).
-I don’t use either for storage and instead transfer the coffee directly to mason jars.
+4. If you use the container to store your coffee, the Alkani will take up more space horizontally (wider), and the Home and Above will use more space vertically (taller).
+I don’t use either for storage; I transfer the coffee directly to Mason jars.

-Shortly after publishing the tutorial on the Cold Brew Coffee Maker from Home and Above, a bag of groceries tapped my brewer and it tipped over on the counter, rolled and then crashed to the floor.
-Glass everywhere.
-I believe had that happened to Alkani, it would not have tipped over and rolled onto the floor because the weight is mostly in the base.
+Shortly after publishing the tutorial on the Cold Brew Coffee Maker from Home and Above, a bag of groceries tapped my brewer, and it tipped over on the counter, rolled, and then crashed to the floor.
+Glass was everywhere.
+I believe that had that happened to Alkani, it would not have tipped over and rolled onto the floor because the weight is mostly in the base.
 (The brewer was empty at the time)

 The metal filter from Home and Above is thick and more sturdy, but it doesn’t impact the quality of the brew.
-I have used that filter since to brew directly into a mason jar.
+I have used that filter since I brew directly into a Mason jar.

-I like both brewers, but between the two, I prefer the thicker bottom-heavy design of the Alkani.
+I like both brewers, but I prefer the thicker bottom-heavy design of the Alkani.
 If I wanted a brewer that occupied less space on the counter and in the refrigerator, I’d give the edge to Home and Above.

 If I could provide one improvement idea to either cold brewer, it would be to develop a cover to protect the glass.
 It could look and function similar to the one used to protect the glass on the Eva Solo Coffee Brewer.